Millurr/email_api/README.md

-# fiberapi
+# emailapi
- Api using Golang
+ Api using Golang to send emails for a website contact form.